-Keep reading to find out how the Royal HD1400MX fared in all of our individual tests.
+Keep reading to find out how the Royal fared in all of our individual tests.

-The Royal HD1400MX scored a 7 in our shredding quality testing.
-This put it not far off from the top score of 9, and reasonably ahead of the low score of 4.
-It lost some points in relation to the micro-cut models because of the relatively lower security of cross-cut.
-Normally it was able to handle its advertised maximum capacity of 14 sheets, but it sounded like it was straining to do so, and did jam once when we put a 14 sheet stack in.
+The Royal scores just above average in our hands-on analysis for this metric.
+Not too far below our top scorer, this device lost some points in relation to the micro-cut models because of the relatively lower security of cross-cut.
+Generally speaking, it was able to handle its claimed top capacity of 14 sheets, but it seemed that it had to strain in order to do so.
+We did inevitably experience one paper jam while using the recommended 14 sheet stack.
 If you're using the Royal for a big shredding job we would suggest keeping the stack size at 12, it is much happier in that range.
-Thick junk mail envelopes on the other hand presented no challenge, it ate these up with gusto.
-In reading through hoards of user reviews online we were not able to find any indications of manufacturing flaws or durability issues.
+Thick junk mail envelopes, on the other hand, presented no challenge, it ate these up with gusto.
 As long as you're complacent with the security level of cross-cut, you won't be disappointed by the Royals' shredding performance.

 Ease of Use

-The Royal was one of the better scorers in our ease of use testing, earning a 7.
-This put it just behind the top scorer, which received an 8, and well better than the bottom score of 4.
-Its relatively large 6.2 gallon, drawer style bin is very easy to pull out and empty.
+The Royal is one of the better scorers in this metric.
+It is just behind our top scorer, but far above our lowest.
+Its pleasantly large 6.2-gallon, drawer-style bin is very easy to pull out and empty.
 The entire front of the bin is transparent enough that it's easy to see how close to full it is, but not so transparent that it feels like a very visible pile of paper shreds is messing with your clean office aesthetic.
-A nice set of pivoting wheels makes it easy to roll the shredder around.
+A nice set of pivoting wheels makes it easy to roll around.
 This is quite useful if you want to hide it away somewhere and only roll it out for shredding jobs.
-The shredding slot has a lip that facilitates inserting paper from an angle, perfect for if it is kept under a desk.
-There is also a separate slot that feeds straight down into the shredding blades for non-bendable items like credit cards and CDs.
-It has just three buttons, one on/off button and and a pair of forward and reverse buttons for working through jams.
+The shredding slot has a lip that facilitates inserting paper from an angle.
+This makes it easy to shred documents while leaving the device under your desk and out of sight.
+The separate slot that feeds straight down into the shredding blades works great for more ridged items like credit cards and CDs.
+It has just three buttons, one on/off button and a pair of forward and reverse buttons for working through jams.
 We didn't find the forward button to be particularly useful, but it's always nice to have a little extra versatility.
-Three lights right next to the shredding slot indicate whether it is on, if it is overheating, and if the load of paper being fed through is too thick.
-The only reason the Royal missed out on the top slot was because it lacked some of the nice extra features of the Fellowes Powershred 79Ci, like a digital full indicator and safety sensor.
+Three lights right next to the shredding slot indicate whether it is on, if it is overheating, or if the load of paper being fed through is too thick.
+The only reason the Royal missed out on the top slot is that it lacks some of the nice extra features that our top performers offer, such as a digital full indicator and safety sensor.

-The Royal fell right in the middle in our noise testing, scoring a 5 in a metric that saw scores ranging between 3 and 7.
-Its motor had a relatively pleasant low pitched hum, but the blades made such a noticeable and grating paper crinkling sound that the advantages of that low hum were completely cancelled out.
-All in all it was not the worst noise produced by one of our shredders, but certainly wasn't the best.
+The Royal fell right in the middle in our noise testing.
+Its motor had a relatively harmless low-pitched hum, but the blades made such a noticeable and grating paper crinkling sound that the advantages of that low hum were completely canceled out.
+All in all, it is not the worst noise produced by one of our shredders, but certainly isn't the best.

-The Royal HD1400MX lists for $200.
+The Royal lists for quite a hefty price.
 Considering its performance this is a very poor value as similar performers are readily available for much less.
-At the time of this writing The Royal could be found online for nearly half of its list price.
-Even at this price, however, the Royal isn't a great value as you can get the AmazonBasics 12-Sheet-Micro-Cut, which matched or outperformed the Royal in every one of our testing metrics, for just $100.
+Even at a discounted price, however, the Royal isn't a great value as there are still other models in this lower price tier that outperform it.

-The Royal HD1400MX is a well designed shredder that offers above average performance.
+The Royal is a well-designed shredder that offers above-average performance in some of the metrics we deem important.
 However, its high cost and the presence of many equal or better performers in the same price range make it less attractive.